 Columbus, Ohio, Psychology Colleges and Universities

-- Located less than a mile from downtown Columbus, Franklin University offers both bachelor's and master's degree programs that emphasize the practical applications for psychology in the workplace.
+- Located less than two miles from downtown Columbus, Franklin University offers both bachelor's and master's degree programs that emphasize the practical applications for psychology in the workplace.

-- Ohio State University is only three miles from downtown Columbus.
-In addition to a bachelor's degree, it offers seven different doctoral degrees in psychology.
+- Ohio State University is 1.5 miles from downtown Columbus.
+In addition to a bachelor's degree, it offers eight different doctoral degrees in psychology.

-- Otterbein University is about 15 miles from downtown Columbus and offers a bachelor's degree program in psychology.
+- Otterbein University is about ten miles from downtown Columbus and offers a bachelor's degree program in psychology.